 This section covers student conduct policies for the Division of Nursing.
-For student conduct policies that apply to all Aultman College students, please see page 34.

 ASN CLINICAL DRESS CODE

 Students are guests in the clinical settings and are representatives of Aultman College.
 Your standard of professional care and dress represent you as an individual, the Division of Nursing, and the profession of nursing.
 Professional persons set examples for others, and students are expected to be neat, clean, and well-groomed including the following: